opendevstack/ods-core/ods-devenv/README.md

 - Install ODS in OpenShift
 - Integrate provisioning-app

+The following components will b installed
+- OpenShift 3.11
+    - Sonatype Nexus
+    - SonarQube
+- Atlassian Stack
+    - Jira 8.3.5
+        - 3H Atlassian timebomb licenses (https://developer.atlassian.com/platform/marketplace/timebomb-licenses-for-testing-server-apps/)
+        - Credentials: openshift:openshift
+    - BitBucket
+        - 3H Atlassian timebomb licenses
+        - Credentials: openshift:openshift
+    - MySQL DB for the Atlassian Suite
+    - credentials: root:jiradbrpwd

-## Preparation steps
+## Installation Instructions
 ### Local Deployment
-For local deployment create a VMWare virtual machine from CentOS-7 2003 using this configuration:
+For local deployment create a VMWare (recommended) or VirtualBox virtual machine from CentOS-7.8 2003 using this configuration:
 (note: these steps will be automated using Packer)

+All of the prerequisites listed below are essentials for the setup to work.
+E.g. failing to add the Linux user to the groups docker and wheel will prevent the setup script from working.

 - VMWare Machine Configuration
-    - 2 processor cores
-    - 8 GB RAM
+    - At least 4 processor cores.
+The setup has also been tested with 2 cores but the usability is very limited in this configuration
+    - At least 12 GB RAM.
+The basic setup running OpenShift, Atlassian BitBucket, Atlassian Jira, Sonatype Nexus, SonarQube, Jenkins and a Webhook Proxy will require 12 GB of RAM.
+Deploying additional applications and running pipelines will require additional memory.
     - enable hypervisor applications
     - 40 GB harddisk
     - Connect network adapter